SQL vs NoSQL

 - Survive the outage of any region

-The graphs above, also taken from the EE, show that the average read latencies for apps running the various cloud regions are just 250 microseconds, while writes are strongly consistent and incur 218 milliseconds.
+The preceding graphs, also taken from YugabyteDB Anywhere, show that the average read latencies for apps running the various cloud regions are just 250 microseconds, while writes are strongly consistent, and incur 218 milliseconds.

-It is possible to easily configure YugabyteDB EE to work with multiple public clouds as well as private data centers in just a few minutes.
+You can configure YugabyteDB Anywhere to work with multiple public clouds as well as private data centers in just a few minutes.